A Necessity for Good Health

 Food Sources that Boost Calcium Intake

 Dairy products are by far the most common food source of calcium and supply seventy-five percent of all calcium in the food supply.
 Dairy is usually fortified with vitamin D and other nutrients as well.
 A number of food products today have additional levels of calcium and vitamin D including juices, cereals, and desserts.
 Many experts agree that the best source and utilization of calcium is via digested foods.
-(See the chart at right for calcium content in foods)

 Research continues on the role of calcium in not only bone health, but also in the reduction of PMS symptoms, the reduction of blood pressure (the DASH study), the reduction of body fat, possible connections to sleep patterns and others.
 Take a moment to reflect on your personal eating style and see what you can do to improve this important mineral in your meal planning.